-That is an overview of the financial cost of implementing They Ask, You Answer, with the view to becoming a world-class case study, but, of course, finance isn’t the only cost.
+Above is an overview of the financial cost of implementing They Ask, You Answer on the trajectory to becoming a world-class case study.
+But, of course, finance isn’t the only cost.

 The time commitment required to become a world-class case study is also substantial.

-As I’ve mentioned, They Ask, You Answer is hard work and it can be expensive to implement it effectively, so return on investment will play a massive factor in deciding whether it’s appropriate for you.
+As I’ve mentioned, They Ask, You Answer is hard work and it can be expensive to implement it effectively, so return on investment will play a massive factor in deciding whether it’s appropriate for your company.

-The principles of They Ask, You Answer are founded in building trust.
-Trust isn’t built overnight.
+The principles of They Ask, You Answer are founded in building trust, and trust isn’t built overnight.

-That’s one of the reasons why we recommend hiring dedicated staff to ensure you are able to produce the volume of high quality content necessary to start seeing results as quickly as possible.
+That’s one of the reasons we recommend hiring dedicated staff to ensure you are able to produce the volume of high-quality content necessary to start seeing results as quickly as possible.

-The overall financial cost to become a world class digital marketing case study in the next 12 to 18 months will be just under $300,000, plus the time commitment to see it through.
+The overall financial cost to become a world-class digital marketing case study will be around $300,000 for your first 12 months, plus the time commitment to see it through.

-It’s a big investment, we know that.
-But the potential is there to follow in the footsteps of companies like Aquila Commerical, Yale, and Mazzella and double or even triple your revenue.
+It’s a big investment – we know that.
+But you have the potential to follow in the footsteps of companies that have doubled or even tripled their revenue.

 Are you ready to become a world-class digital marketing case study?

-The companies that see the greatest results from They Ask, You Answer and end up in our hall of fame are those that fully commit to implementing it, and embrace the culture throughout the entire organization.
+The companies that see the greatest results from They Ask, You Answer are those that fully commit to implementing it.
+They embrace the culture throughout the entire organization.

-While Marcus has shown us that it is entirely possible to implement They Ask, You Answer without a budget, if you want to become a world-class case study and be inducted into the hall of fame within 12 to 24 months, then it is going to cost around $300,000.
+While Marcus has shown us that it is entirely possible to implement They Ask, You Answer without a budget, if you want to become a world-class case study within 12-18 months, then it is going to cost between $300,000 and $350,000.

 It’s a big investment, but the potential value that it could bring to your business is monumental.